article background

 Can I switch to the Victorian Default Offer?

 Yes, you can switch to the Victorian Default Offer.
-To do so, you simply need to contact your retailer and ask to be switched to their Victorian Default Offer.
-Keep in mind however, that depending on your tariff type, e.g. time of use, this process may mean switching tariffs too to be eligible.
+Contact your electricity retailer and request that your contract be switched to their Victorian Default Offer.
+Depending on your tariff type (e.g. time of use), this process may mean switching tariffs to be eligible.

 Share this article